 Travelers Recently Arrived from Countries Classified as “Banned,” “High Risk,” or “Not Open” by Danish Authorities:

-Denmark has now added most of Sweden as a “banned” area.
+Denmark has now added Sweden as a “banned” area.
 Applicants coming from a banned area within Sweden will not be permitted into the Embassy.

 The U.S. Embassy in Copenhagen requires a 14-day self-quarantine period for those who have recently traveled to, or are coming directly from, any “banned,” “high risk,” or otherwise “not open” region or country.
 This 14-day quarantine period applies regardless of Danish regulations that may allow entry into Denmark with a negative COVID test.
 Applicants who have a negative COVID test are still required to be in Denmark for 14 days prior to their appointment date.
 Virtually any travel out of Denmark will require this 14-day quarantine period.

 Check the following websites for information on “banned,” “high risk,” and “not open” countries:

 If you have been in Denmark less than 14 days and have a life-or-death emergency which requires an in-person appointment contact us at CopenhagenACS@state.gov to discuss.

 Reminder for Dual National U.S. Citizens: U.S. law requires all U.S. citizens, including dual-national citizens, to enter the United States using their U.S. passport.
 We urge all U.S. citizens to keep their U.S. passports current.

 FORMS: Print only the actual form pages 1 and 2.
 Do not print the attached instructions but use this website instead to prepare your application.

 PHOTOCOPIES: Bring the original documents required for your service and also bring printed plain legible photocopies of ALL these originals, including passports, to your appointment, one full set of copies per application!